 What is it?

-An ambassador is someone in your school or college who would like to be a representative for the Hospice.
-We started this scheme in 2013 with the simple aim of giving pupils and students who want to go the extra mile for the Hospice a role, and the recognition they deserve.
+An ambassador is someone in your school or college who would like to be a representative of the Hospice.
+The aim is to give pupils who want to go the extra mile for the Hospice a role, and the recognition they deserve.

 It is aimed at senior pupils in primary and secondary schools and college students who want to help.
 There are a few things that we ask all of our ambassadors to do, such as:

 - Visit the Hospice at some point during the year